Eureka Southern Railroad: North Coast Daylight

 The line operated an excursion train, the "North Coast Daylight", as a joint venture with Sierra Western Corp., the owners of historic passenger cars.
 Several of the cars had originally been Southern Pacific Daylight cars; others were a hodge-podge of vintage passenger, diner, and dome cars of the same era, painted in the iconic "Daylight" orange-striped scheme.
 The trains were pulled by Eureka Southern locomotives.

 On Saturday mornings, the "North Coast Daylight" passengers rode excursion buses from the San Francisco Bay area to Willits, where they boarded the train.
 The train followed the scenic Eel River Valley north to Eureka (a route never served by the original Southern Pacific Daylight trains).
 Passengers stayed overnight in Eureka, then boarded again on Sunday mornings for the return trip to Willits and (by bus) to the Bay Area.
 The cars were unheated, air conditioning often failed, and meals often were late.
 The vintage rail car toilets emptied their contents onto the tracks below, and passengers were asked not to flush while the train was stopped in the stations at Willits and Eureka.
+Frequent slow orders due to washouts, bad track, derailments and other challenges frequently made the trains behind schedule.

 The North Coast Daylight was never financially stable, and operation was interrupted several times by reorganizations and damaged tracks.
 The service lasted, off and on, from about 1985 through 1990.
-The vintage cars were "marooned" in several rail yards when all rail service south was abandoned.
-Several have been scrapped, though at least one has been "rescued."
+The vintage cars were used for some limited excursion service on the 1996-1998 reiteration of the Northwestern Pacific on the south end (Willits to Schellville), but were "marooned" in various places across the system including Willits, Cloverdale and Healdsburg after the 1998 Emergency Order 21 by the Federal Railroad Administration, which shut down the entire line.
+Several of the cars were sold and moved by trucks and later by the reopened NWP throughout the late 2000s and 2010s.

 In September 1988 the ES purchased the 7-mile (11 km) shortline Arcata and Mad River Railroad from Simpson Timber Company for $300,000.
 The A&MR had been closed for the two-year period prior to its purchase by the Eureka Southern.